-All reports must be submitted by the appointed time: 1 week after the start of the lab session.
-The penalty for a late lab report is 20% up to the End Date specified on

-Brightspace for every lab section report submission.
+All reports must be submitted by the appointed time: 1 week after the start of the lab session for labs 1- 4 and 24 hours for lab 5.
+The penalty for a late lab report is 20% up to the End Date specified on Brightspace for every report submission.
 It is the student's responsibility to check when the End Date is for each report.
 No reports will be accepted for grading past their End Date.